gibbsoft/terraform101/README.md

 ## Objective

 The aim of this repo is to take someone who has never used Terraform before on a tour of [Terraform CLI](https://www.terraform.io/docs/cli-index.html) basics.
+Note that [OpenTofu](https://opentofu.org/) is an open-source fork of Terraform that is also gaining traction.
+Whilst functionality of both may diverge over time, terraform 1.6.6 and tofu 1.6.2 are feature compatible.

 ## Audience